In the first part of this article we went through four common problems that keep occuring in mixdowns and discussed the solutions to tackle them.

 These things alone will go a long way in achieving a nice balanced stereo image.

-7. The tune is too busy
+7. The mix is too busy

 Obviously this is also a question of taste and genre.
 But if there is a lot going on in a track it becomes increasingly challenging to find space for everything in the mix.
 It also compromises loudness.
+The more stuff you put into your mix, the more audio energy it contains within the same amount of space (time).
+This leads to more difficult time achieving good separation and more potential issues with phase and distortion.

 This goes for ideas/elements but also the amount and kind of effects that are used in the track.
 It’s equally easy to make a “minimal” track sound messy with too many effects.